The Great Sameness

 Two ideas for unique story creation are:

-Challenge assumptions.
+Change the normals.
 Write a story where only short people are attractive, or eating is considered antisocial.
 Or a novel about people afraid to touch the ground or be seen in public without wearing purple clothing.
 Anything out of the ordinary.
 Then, develop the reasons for the behavior and pepper those reasons throughout your story.

 Pick a small event in your life and expand the idea forward and backward in time until you have a novel-sized story.
 Perhaps you didn’t accept a toy offered to you by your mother’s boyfriend while on the boat he’s living on.
 What are the reasons for this, and how does this event change your life and the lives of other family members?